superpayments/magento-plugin-hyva/README.md

 2. Connect to the Magento server.

 3. Navigate to the "app/code" directory.
-Create a folder named "Superpayments", then enter the newly created folder and create another folder named "SuperPaymentHyva".
+Make sure the folder SuperPayments” exists, and create another folder called “SuperPaymentHyva” in that folder.

 4. Go to the path "app/code/Superpayments/SuperPaymentHyva".
 Copy all the Super Payments Hyvä Module folders and files from the "src" folder in the downloaded module.